Garry James

-Garry Malcolm James (born September 4, 1963) is a former professional American football running back in the National Football League.
-He played three seasons for the Detroit Lions (1986–1988).
+Garry Malcolm James (born September 4, 1963) is an American former professional football player who was a running back for three seasons with the Detroit Lions of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Lions in the second round of the 1986 NFL draft with the 29th overall pick.

 James played three seasons in the Lions backfield with fullback James Jones.
 The tandem became known as the "James Gang."